webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 If no other solution works or for any other reason you cannot update client trusts stores etc, you may consider moving your certificate to a new Certificate Authority.

 ### Clients (browsers etc)
-If your site is working for most devices but not for some, the problem is with the trust store (list of trusted certificate).
+If your site is working for most devices but not for some, the problem is with their trust store (their list of trusted root certificate).

 On windows PCs, simply browsing to a website using Chrome, Edge etc with updated the client trust store with the required certificates.
 Browsing to https://valid-isrgrootx1.letsencrypt.org/ will prompt Windows to include *ISRG Root X1* in it trust store.